Incomplete contracts

-In Economic Theory
+In economic theory

 In 1986, Grossman and Hart (1986) used incomplete contract theory in their seminal paper on the costs and benefits of vertical integration to answer the question "What is a firm and what determines its boundaries?".
 The Grossman-Hart theory of property rights is the first to explain in a straightforward manner why markets are so important in the context of organizational choice.
 The advantage of non-integrated markets is that the owners (entrepreneurs) can exercise their control, while the advantage of market transactions also stems from the power of restraint conferred by ownership.
 The fact that economic actors are only finitely rational and cannot foresee all possible contingencies is perhaps at the heart of the problem.
 However, as this uncertain state of nature or behavior cannot be written into an enforceable contract, when the contract is incomplete, not all uses of the asset can be specified in advance and any contract negotiated in advance must leave some discretion as to the use of the asset, with the 'owner' of the company being the party to whom residual control is allocated at the contract stage.
 Grossman and Hart claim that the essence of the firm lies in the decision-making power conferred by the ownership of its assets.
 In a world of incomplete contracts, decision-making power plays a key role in determining the incentives of owners.
 Grossman and Hart believe that the optimal allocation or governance structure of property rights is the allocation that minimizes efficiency losses.
 Therefore, where Party A's investment is more important than Party B's, it is preferable to allocate title to the asset to Party A, even if this discourages Party B's investment.
 Incomplete contractual/property rights approach gives rise to theories of ownership and vertical integration, and it also directly addresses the question of what constitutes a firm.
 Both Grossman and Hart consider the firm to be a collection of assets over which the owners have residual control.

-In 1990, Oliver Hart and John Moore published another article, "Property Rights and the Nature of the Firm," which provided a framework for addressing when transactions should take place within the firm and when they should take place through the market.
+In 1990, Oliver Hart and John Moore published another article, "Property Rights and the Nature of the Firm", which provided a framework for addressing when transactions should take place within the firm and when they should take place through the market.
 The essence of the 1986 Grossman-Hart model is about the optimal allocation of the constraining forces conferred by ownership, and its model of property rights is about the allocation of assets between individuals (entrepreneurs) rather than firms.
 Whereas the Hart-Moore model of 1990 extends this optimal allocation of traction, property rights theory clarifies the content of the asset allocation assumptions between firms and identifies a firm with the assets that its owners control.
 One of Hart-Moore's key findings suggests an explanation for why firms, rather than workers, tend to own most of the non-human assets used to produce goods and services: complementary assets should be owned by one person.